k0emt/go-ws/README.md

 - how to create and run unit tests
 - how to use with swagger.io
 - Authentication / Authorization: API key?
 JWT
+- read from a configuration file
+- log to an application log file
+- write process ID to file
+- `recover` error handling

 ## Learning Resources